 This “change request” while it appeared on the surface trivial to the Emperor, turned out to be quite a challenge as it required the complete knowledge of the score (state/intent) and required composition skills (design/action).

 The main challenge facing people running compute/network/storage infrastructure today is composition.
-And by composition we mean the ability to create a coherent whole, which is bigger than just the sum of its functioning components, and to sustain that coherency over time, in the presence of inevitable changes (Buddhism has figured this out a long time ago).
+And by composition, we mean the ability to create a coherent whole, which is bigger than just the sum of its functioning components and to sustain that coherency over time, in the presence of inevitable changes (Buddhism has figured this out a long time ago).
 Smart composition (i.e. accounting for failures) can make dealing with failures easier, which is very attractive.
-Smart composition also allows for delivery of services without relying on proprietary hardware stacks.
+Smart composition also allows for the delivery of services without relying on proprietary hardware stacks.

 Modern data centers are scale-out computers.
 They need an operating system.
 They need Amadeus.
 And this data center operating system provides functionality for the data center that is analogous to what a host operating system provides on a single machine today: namely, resource management and process isolation.
 Compute virtualization already does this for a single compute.
-But for data-center-as-a-scale-out-compute you as a data center operator first need to compose it and only then (and armed with that knowledge) you can provide resource partitioning.
-And even “cut a few notes” (or add few virtual networks and more capacity) while your first violins are on a sick leave (or ToR switch is rebooting for no apparent reason).
+But for data-center-as-a-scale-out-compute, you as a data center operator first need to compose it and only then (and armed with that knowledge) you can provide resource partitioning.
+And even “cut a few notes” (or add few virtual networks and more capacity) while your first violins are on sick leave (or ToR switch is rebooting for no apparent reason).
 So what are some of the capabilities this system has to provide that are required to deal with composition @scale?